Contact Us

 What represents “good” progress?

-Each assessment during Years 7-9 will be graded according to criteria, which is adapted to reflect the standard expected at that point in the subject’s curriculum journey.
+Each assessment during Years 7-9 will be graded according to criteria, which are adapted to reflect the standard expected at that point in the subject’s curriculum journey.
 As such, pupils achieving the same grade at each assessment point (for example, an R+ in Year 7, Year 8 and Year 9) will be making good progress.
 This is because the assessments will be more challenging in later years and based upon new and more demanding content.
 The table below shows how this progress may look over several years and gives an indication of possible GCSE outcomes based on current attainment.
 It is important to note that progress is not always linear and it is common to see movement between grades throughout a pupil’s school journey.

 Year 7